The Calanda Miracle: A Restored Leg

 The night of 29 March 1640

-For roughly two years Pellicer lived as a one-legged beggar, well known at the basilica of Our Lady of the Pillar in Zaragoza, where he made a habit of anointing his stump with oil from the shrine's lamps.
+For roughly two years Pellicer lived as a one-legged beggar, licensed to beg at the basilica of Our Lady of the Pillar in Zaragoza, where he made a habit of anointing his stump with oil from the shrine's lamps.
 On the night of 29 March 1640, back home in Calanda, his parents reportedly found him asleep with two legs.
-The restored leg, witnesses said, bore the scars of the old injuries.

 The inquiry